sendwithus/competencies/roles/engineering-devops-1.md

-# Engineering - Junior DevOps
+# Engineering - DevOps 1
 <welcome.snippet/>

 ## What it's like to be a DevOps Engineer